 Thanks for visiting!

-The ACE350 is pretty decent for the price and is a great detector for first timers if you can afford it.
+The ACE350 is pretty decent for the price and is a great detector for first timers if you can afford it – read my review!

-I actually own a heap of different detectors, with my pride and joy being the ATX 2500 (not a beginners detector).
-I pretty much only use it now, but before I could afford it, I almost exclusively used the Garrett AT PRO.
+I actually own a heap of different detectors, with my pride and joy being the ATX (not a beginners detector).
+I tend to use it a lot now, but before I could afford it, I almost exclusively used the Garrett AT PRO (Extensive review here).
 The main reason was because I like to detect in rivers and streams, and it is great in the water.

 If you want to look at a detector that isn’t in the Garrett family, I would look at the Fisher range.
 They are also great for the price, and simple to use.